Become a Social Worker in Texas

 Texas offers four levels of licenses: licensed baccalaureate social worker (LBSW), licensed master social worker (LMSW), LMSW – advanced practice (LMSW-AP) and licensed clinical social worker (LCSW).
 In order to become a social worker in the state of Texas, according to the Texas State Board of Social Work Examiners, you’ll need to generally complete the following steps:

-3. Complete field experience requirements.
+3. Complete supervised experience (for LCSW).

-4. Take the Texas Jurisprudence Exam
+4. Pass the Texas Jurisprudence Exam.

-5. Apply for the Social Worker License Exam
+5. Apply for the Social Worker License Exam.

 Learn more on how to become a social worker.